rath/libxml2-java/README.md

 }
 ```

-* Use libxml2-java as default DocumentBuilder by passing *rath.libxml.jaxp.DocumentBuilderFactoryImpl* as *java.xml.parsers.DocumentBuilderFactory* system property.
+* Use libxml2-java as default DocumentBuilder by passing *org.xmlsoft.jaxp.DocumentBuilderFactoryImpl* as *java.xml.parsers.DocumentBuilderFactory* system property.
 Then, it allows you to start coding with the standard JAXP API.

 ```java
 DocumentBuilder builder = LibXml.createDocumentBuilderFactory().newDocumentBuilder();